 Sleep problems extend beyond insomnia to include hypersomnia (excessive sleep), irregular sleep-wake rhythms, nightmare disorder, and sleep disruption associated with anxiety, depression, PTSD, or bipolar disorder.
 Sleep and mental health are bidirectional — each profoundly affects the other.

 Mental health needs are different at every age — and so is our approach.
-Afoma is trained and experienced across the entire lifespan.
+Joy is trained and experienced across the entire lifespan.

 Compassionate evaluations and treatment for the youngest patients, always in partnership with parents and caregivers.